pallets/click/docs/utils.md

         modify_the_user(user)
 ```

-Note that {func}`click.progressbar` updates the bar *after* each iteration of the loop.
+Note that {func}`progressbar` updates the bar *after* each iteration of the loop.
 So code like this will render
 correctly:

 ```python